 Blog Post Environment and Net Zero Towards a resilient economy In times of economic uncertainty attention often turns to the resilience of economies to shocks and downturns.
 As we grapple with the likely economic consequences of coronavirus, not to mention the longer-term implications of leaving the European Union, it is no wonder that thoughts turn to how to ensure our economy is resilient to any […] Read more Topics: Economy Just Transition March 25, 2020

 Blog Post Research and Impact Increasing the reach of the What Works network At Wales Centre for Public Policy we’re part of the UK’s What Works network.
 It’s a group of 13 (and counting) Centres aiming to improve the use of evidence in decision-making in various policy areas from education, to policing, to wellbeing.
-We think we’ve got a lot to share with the rest of the What […] Read more Research and Impact: Methods The role of KBOs March 10, 2020
+We think we’ve got a lot to share with the rest of the What […] Read more Research and Impact: Methods and approaches The role of KBOs March 10, 2020

 Blog Post Environment and Net Zero Delivering a Just Transition: What would it look like?
 In our previous blog we looked at why a just transition could be an equitable means of decarbonising the economy.
 This post looks in more detail at what this might look like in the Welsh context, and how different approaches to justice can facilitate a just transition.
 We have argued that a just transition should […] Read more Topics: Economy Just Transition Net Zero February 26, 2020